omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

 ## Minify/Compress Your Files

-You can easily extend your `Cakefile` to include a task which calls to a compression utility once your `*.js` files have been generated:
+You can easily extend your `Cakefile` to include a task that calls to a compression utility, once your `*.js` files have been generated:

 ```coffeescript
 task 'minify', 'Minify the resulting application file after build', ->